-When it comes to gut health, there's a lot of information out there to... digest.
-It's hard to discuss the secrets to a healthy microbiome without mentioning probiotic supplements, but with so many options on the market, how do you know the best probiotic for you?
+It's hard to discuss the secrets to a healthy microbiome without mentioning probiotic supplements.
+But with so many options on the market, how do you know the best probiotic for you?

-We're breaking down the ins and outs of probiotics, such as the best probiotic supplements available and what to look for in a high-quality probiotic, including the different strains, number of CFUs, and the benefits that these dietary supplements may have on your overall health.
+We break down the ins and outs of probiotics, including the best probiotic supplements available and what to look for in a high-quality probiotic.
+We also explain the different strains, number of CFUs, the difference between probiotics and digestive enzymes, and the benefits that these dietary supplements may have on your overall health.

 What are Probiotics?